svpuli/workshop-microservices/README.md

 ```

-### 4.Service discover and health check <a id="part4"/>
+### 4.Service discovery and health check <a id="part4"/>
-In a microservices architecture, the number of services is intended to grow up to a level where it impossible to rely on manual configuration for services to communicate with each other.
+In a microservices architecture, the number of services is intended to grow up to a level where it is impossible to rely on manual configuration for services to communicate with each other.
 Moreover services are constantly being scaled up and scaled down.
-This means that they will get available network IPs and assinged on the fly.
+This means that they will get available Network IPs and assigned on the fly.

 The solution is **service discovery** and we are going to use Consul for that.